Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 We’ve taken all the information you’ll need to know about the credentialing process in Michigan, breaking it down into easy-to-follow steps.

-1. Complete a Certificate Program Consisting of 300 Hours of Education and 300 Hours of Supervised Training (Or earn a degree and complete just 200 hours of training!)
+(Or earn a degree and complete just 200 hours of training!)

 If you are qualifying for CADC certification without a degree, you’ll need to complete at least 300 hours of supervised field training.

 You also have the option of completing these education and supervised training hour requirements by earning an associate degree or higher in a field related to substance use disorder counseling.
 And consider this: Every college credit you earn is equivalent to 15 contact hours counted toward the 300-hour supervised training requirement.

-That means if you are qualifying with an associate degree or higher in an approved discipline, you’ll only need to complete 200 hours of supervised experience.
+That means if you are qualifying with an associate degree or higher in an approved discipline, you’ll only need to complete 250 hours of supervised experience, and with a bachelor’s degree it’s only 200.
 Your degree will include a period of supervised training (practicum) that’s conducted by a qualified SUD professional, which will cover those 200 hours.

 The MCBAP recognizes the following areas of study: